-Students are expected to come to class on-time, prepared and ready to engage in material comprehension, as well as ready to participate in classroom discussions concerning the week's topics.
-This means that assigned readings should be completed before each class meeting.
+Students are expected to come to class on-time, prepared and ready to engage in material comprehension, as well as ready to participate (if applicable) in classroom discussions concerning the week's topics.
 Students should frequently check the course Moodle page in order to access additional readings or supplemental materials posted by the instructor at an on-going basis.